-2020-2021 Course Offerings
+2021-2022 Course Offerings

 St. Theodore Guerin Catholic High School Curriculum Guide

 Table of Contents

 Vision and Mission Statement 2

 Philosophy of Education 3

+Graduation/Diploma Requirements 4

-Business, Marketing and Information Technology 4
+Business, Marketing and Information Technology 6

-Engineering and Technology.
-5
+Engineering and Technology 7

-Fine Arts - Music 5
+Fine Arts - Music 8

-Fine Arts - Theatre 8
+Fine Arts - Theatre 10

-Fine Arts - Visual 9
+Fine Arts - Visual 11

-Health and Physical Education.
-12
+Health and Physical Education 14

-Language Arts 13
+Language Arts 16

-Mathematics 17
+Mathematics 19

-Multidisciplinary 19
+Multidisciplinary 22

-Science 20
+Science 23

-Social Studies.
-24
+Social Studies 26

-Theology 28
+Theology 30

-World Languages 31
+World Languages 33

 Vision Statement: Lead with Humility + Serve with Love + Trust in Providence

 Mission Statement: St. Theodore Guerin High School is a Roman Catholic college preparatory school serving students from diverse backgrounds and preparing them to be tomorrow's leaders through academics and faith formation.

 Philosophy of Education

 The school's commitment:

-St. Theodore Guerin High School, founded as a Catholic, college preparatory, diocesan high school, is committed to academic excellence as defined by the following:

-- courses inspired and taught from a Catholic worldview, based on the Christian concept of the human person, and in communion with the Magisterium of the Church always seeking wisdom and truth - rigor that stretches students beyond what they believed possible to prepare them for college - a caring, faithful, and knowledgeable faculty who help the students overcome the obstacles inherent in a challenging curriculum - a liberal arts curriculum that challenges students not simply to absorb information but also to articulate, apply, and evaluate information - a variety of teaching methodologies to allow for individual learning styles - the fostering of active learning whereby students take part in the educational process enabling them to become critical thinkers and lifelong learners - a high level of expectation

-The students' commitment:
+St. Theodore Guerin High School, founded as a Catholic, college preparatory, diocesan high school, is committed to academic excellence as defined by the following: - courses inspired and taught from a Catholic worldview, based on the Christian concept of the human person, and in communion with the Magisterium of the Church always seeking wisdom and truth - rigor that stretches students beyond what they believed possible to prepare them for college - a caring, faithful, and knowledgeable faculty who help the students overcome the obstacles inherent in a challenging curriculum - a liberal arts curriculum that challenges students not simply to absorb information but also to articulate, apply, and evaluate information - a variety of teaching methodologies to allow for individual learning styles - the fostering of active learning whereby students take part in the educational process enabling them to become critical thinkers and lifelong learners - a high level of expectation The students' commitment:

 Students at St. Theodore Guerin High School are expected to focus on academic and spiritual growth while developing their full God-given potential.
-Students are obliged to do the following:

-- grow in their faith - invest in each academic discipline by setting personal goals and expectations - take an active role in the educational process by - o participating in class discussions - o claiming ownership of their work and showing a desire to learn - o thinking critically - o not settling for the easy answer - o seeking help from teachers when needed - o encouraging fellow students to push themselves academically - work toward learning independence: study beyond teacher-assigned homework to self-guided daily preparation in all subjects - develop leadership qualities through service to others

-The parents' commitment:
+Students are obliged to do the following: - grow in their faith - invest in each academic discipline by setting personal goals and expectations - take an active role in the educational process by - participating in class discussions - claiming ownership of their work and showing a desire to learn - thinking critically - not settling for the easy answer - o seeking help from teachers when needed - o encouraging fellow students to push themselves academically - work toward learning independence: study beyond teacher-assigned homework to self-guided daily preparation in all subjects - develop leadership qualities through service to others The parents' commitment: